-Sports for us may mean cricket, football, rugby, baseball, tennis and the other known ones but there are also weird and bizarre sports being played all around the world that we don’t know of.
-These sports are so uncanny that it may seem very hard that they are really played all around the world in various countries.
-As strange as they may sound, these sports are not entirely useless as they combine the skill and guts of a player at the peak level.
+Sports for you may mean cricket, football, rugby, baseball, tennis or something else that you’ve grown up watching or playing.
+However, there are also bizarre sports being played all around the world that you may not know of.
+These sports are so uncanny that it may be hard to believe that they are actually played in some countries.
+As strange as they may sound, these sports are still a measure of a player’s strength and patience.

-Extreme ironing is a sport where the participants take ironing to the next and highest level possible by taking their iron boards and iron only to iron clothes at extreme locations.
-According to the official ironing bureau, the Extreme Ironing Bureau extreme ironing makes use of a dangerous outdoor location with well-pressed clothing.
+Extreme ironing is a sport where the participants take ironing to the highest level, literally.
+Players take their iron boards and iron to iron clothes at extreme locations.
+According to the official ironing bureau known as Extreme Ironing Bureau, this sport makes use of a dangerous outdoor location with well-pressed clothing.
 The participants get photographed while they are at it.

-Sometimes this sport is even doubted to be a real sport at all, but the locations where this sport takes place has worked wonders in raising the publicity of the sport to newer heights.
-Forests, mountains, in a snowboard or canoe, atop bronze statues, underwater, in the middle of a motorway or while parachuting the locations definitely are bizarre!
+This sport takes place in such scenic and picturesque locations that it has worked wonders in creating publicity and driving footfall to these areas.
+Forests, mountains, in a snowboard or canoe, atop bronze statues, underwater, in the middle of a motorway or while parachuting, these locations are definitely bizarre!
 Purists claim the sport began first in Leicester, England at around 1997.

-A hybrid sport that combines chess along with boxing, chess boxing was first invented and described by French filmmaker and artist Enki Bilal in his comic book named Froid Equateur in the year 1992 and was organized by Iepe Rubingh, not until the year 2003.
-Opponents are pitted against each other in alternate rounds of boxing and chess, the winner is decided after tallying both the results.
+A hybrid sport that combines chess along with boxing, chess boxing was first invented and described by French filmmaker and artist Enki Bilal in his comic book named Froid Equateur in the year 1992 and was organized by Iepe Rubingh in the year 2003.
+Opponents are pitted against each other in alternate rounds of boxing and chess and the winner is decided after tallying both the results.

 This game is particularly popular in Germany, Britain and Russia.
-The game consists of a total of 11 rounds, 5 rounds of boxing and 6 rounds of chess.
-Each round lasts for 3 minutes irrespective of whether it is a boxing round or a chess one.
+It consists of a total of 11 rounds, 5 rounds of boxing and 6 rounds of chess.
+Each round lasts for 3 minutes irrespective of whether it involves boxing or chess.
 This makes a total of 18 minutes of playing chess which means 9 minutes for each player.
-The game went global and widespread with the formation of the WCBO (world chess boxing organization) in 2011.
+The game went global with the formation of the WCBO (World Chess Boxing Organization) in 2011.

-World joggling championships are held each year organized by the International Jogglers’ Association.
+World joggling championships are held each year and are organized by the International Jogglers’ Association.
 The first championships were recorded in the year 1980 in Fargo, North Dakota.
-Many players have Guinness World Records in their name.
+Many jugglers even have Guinness World Records to their name.

-This is a type of contact sport that was developed in ancient India and spread around in the centuries to come.
-Kabaddi is a crossover between tag and wrestling and is played between two teams consisting of a total of 12 members (7 playing and 5 in reserve) and the objective of the game is to raid the enemy’s territory.
-This is done by taking turns to send a player to the enemy territory and on the condition that the player will not draw any breath while he is there.
+This is a type of contact sport that was developed in ancient India and spread around the world in the centuries to come.
+Kabaddi is a mixture of tag and wrestling and is played between two teams consisting of a total of 12 members (7 playing and 5 in reserve).
+The objective of the game is to raid the enemy’s territory.
+This is done by taking turns to send a player to the enemy territory on the condition that the player will not draw any breath while he is there.